Skip to main content

 • Table 6 at 609 Corona Street, for an amazing upscale Sunday brunch.

-• Snooze An AM Eatery at 2262 Larimer Street for a more classic breakfast and brunch experience.
+• Snooze An AM Eatery at 2262 Larimer Street, for a classic breakfast and brunch experience.

-• Cherry Cricket at 2641 2nd Ave. for a family-friendly experience.
+• Cherry Cricket at 2641 2nd Avenue, for a family-friendly experience.

-• Casa Bonita at 6715 Colfax Avenue in Lakewood is worth mentioning here if you’re bringing young children… the cliff divers, Wild West gunfights and gorilla sightings make it an experience they’ll never forget.
-But the restaurant itself is known for its notoriously terrible food, so be prepared, because ordering food is mandatory.
-Perhaps the grown ups can eat before and feign their way through some enchiladas.
+• Casa Bonita at 6715 Colfax Avenue in Lakewood — the cliff divers, Wild West gunfights and gorilla sightings make it an experience kids will never forget.
+But fair warning: the food is notoriously terrible, though ordering is mandatory.

 Top Things To Do